FireC672/Brainfudge/README.md

 # Brainfudge
-Brainfudge is a brainfuck interpreter written in C++.
+Brainfudge is a powerful brainfuck interpreter written in C++.

 ***Note: if you have a better name feel free to suggest***